LONG-XI/Endoscopic-3D-Point-Clouds-Datasets/README.md

 }

-Hamlyn Centre Laparoscopic/Endoscopic video datasets: http://hamlyn.doc.ic.ac.uk/vision/.
+Please also cite the link for Hamlyn Centre Laparoscopic/Endoscopic video datasets: http://hamlyn.doc.ic.ac.uk/vision/.

 or